Trump names Interior-designee Doug Burgum to head new White House council on energy

 Burgum, in his new role, will oversee a panel that crosses all executive branch agencies involved in energy permitting, production, generation, distribution, regulation and transportation, Trump said in a statement.
 As chairman of the National Energy Council, Burgum will have a seat on the National Security Council, Trump said.

-“This Council will oversee the path to U.S. ENERGY DOMINANCE by cutting red tape, enhancing private sector investments across all sectors of the Economy, and by focusing on INNOVATION over longstanding, but totally unnecessary, regulation,'' Trump wrote.
-His new policies will help drive down inflation, win an “arms race” with China over artificial intelligence and even expand U.S. diplomatic influence around the globe, Trump claimed without explanation.
+“This Council will oversee the path to U.S. ENERGY DOMINANCE by cutting red tape, enhancing private sector investments across all sectors of the Economy, and by focusing on INNOVATION over longstanding, but totally unnecessary, regulation," Trump wrote.

+Trump's policies, if adopted, would represent a near-complete reversal from actions pursued by Democratic President Joe Biden, who has made fighting climate change a top priority and has pushed for more electric vehicles and stricter regulation of carbon pollution from coal-fired power plants.
+Trump has pledged to rescind unspent funds in Biden’s landmark climate and health care bill and stop offshore wind development when he returns to the White House in January.
-Trump has called oil and natural gas, along with minerals such as lithium and copper, “liquid gold” that should be exploited to the maximum extent possible.

-We will “DRILL BABY DRILL,” expand ALL forms of Energy production to grow our Economy, and create good-paying jobs,'' Trump said.
+Trump, who has called oil “liquid gold," said oil and natural gas, along with minerals such as lithium and copper, should be exploited to the maximum extent possible.
+“We will “DRILL BABY DRILL," expand ALL forms of Energy production to grow our Economy, and create good-paying jobs," Trump wrote.

+Speaking to reporters at Trump's Mar-a-Lago resort before his selection as interior secretary was announced Thursday night, Burgum said he and Trump are concerned about “the nexus between energy and inflation and the nexus between energy and national security."

+“Energy is a component of everything — it’s the clothes you wear, the food you eat," Burgum said, adding that the U.S. needs to boost electricity production to meet increased demand from data centers and artificial intelligence.

 He ran for president in 2023, but dropped out after his bid failed to resonate.
 He later endorsed Trump.

+“The first Trump administration treated (public lands) like they’re meant to be dug up, drilled or sold off for profit," Seabrook said.
+“Gov. Burgum’s long track record of pushing for unchecked fossil fuel development sends a loud signal about which path they will take this time around."

+Later Friday, Trump named his campaign press secretary Karoline Leavitt to serve as his White House press secretary.
+The 27-year-old Leavitt would be the youngest White House press secretary in history.

-Earlier Friday, Trump announced that Steven Cheung will serve as his White House communications director and Sergio Gor will run the personnel office.
-Both have been advisers to the president-elect since his 2016 campaign.
+Earlier, Trump announced that Steven Cheung will serve as his White House communications director and Sergio Gor will run the personnel office.
+Both are longtime advisers.

 Cheung led communications for Trump's latest campaign, where he gained a reputation for combative and insulting attacks on the Republican's opponents.
 A native of Sacramento, California, he worked in Republican politics and for the Ultimate Fighting Championship before joining Trump’s team in 2016.